 Visuals from Launch Pathway:

 Stratasan’s Launch Pathway can help your organization work through all the above mentioned steps, providing you with much needed organizational alignment around your strategic plan.
-Company-wide alignment with the easy-to-share and understand reporting will more quickly encourage invaluable high-level strategic conversations.
-All levels of your organization will find themselves on the same page, from analysts to executive management, expediting data-based conversations around how to solve growth related questions.
+Company-wide alignment that can come after sharing easy-to-share visualizations will more quickly encourage invaluable high-level strategic conversations.
+Everyone will be on the same page, from analysts to executive management, expediting data-based conversations around how to solve growth related questions.

 Article by Tony Camarata, Product Manager for Stratasan